blue-button/bluebutton.js/README.md

 ## Immunizations

-Use the `immunizations` method to get the list of all immunizations:
+Use the `immunizations` method to retrieve a list of all immunizations:

 ```javascript
 bb.immunizations();  // Returns all immunizations as an Array